 This technique can be used subtly or overtly.
 A subtle use of the arc shot can create a more dynamic and immersive shot sequence.
 The shot’s purpose is to make the camera part of the experience.
 The viewer is thus following the subjects or following the gaze of a character.
 An example of a subtle 360-degree arc shot can be seen in Carrie.
 The scene where Carrie, Sissy Spacek, and Tommy, played by William Katt, are dancing at prom.
 We are following the two characters as they slowly dance to the music.
 A stationary shot would have conveyed the plot point, two people dancing at prom, but the arc shot makes the viewer experience the moment with the characters.

 Brian De Palma’s Carrie

-The low angle arc shot creates an intimate scene and helps embellish the romantic ambiance.
-The low angle of the shot isolates the characters, like they are the only ones in the room.
+The low angle arc shot creates an intimate scene and helps emphasize the romantic ambiance.
+The low angle of the shot isolates the characters.
+They could be the only ones in the room.
 If the shot been more static, then the scene would have felt more flat and less engaging.
 The audience is able to join the actors in the dance and feel the uneasiness and dizziness that the characters themselves are feeling.

 Arc shots can also emphasize the suspense of a scene.
 Examples exist throughout horror and thriller films.
 One specific example is a class scene from Jurassic Park.
 The setting is a commercial kitchen.
 Two kids, Tim and Lex, are attempting to evade two raptors that have found their way into the building.
 They are trying to find a way out or a hiding spot as quietly as possible while the raptors sniff them out.